The Washington Post’s attention to detail: 12 things you can learn from their strategy

 2. Customizable News Alerts

 The more you know about your users, the more you can adapt your website and content to suit their needs.
-Of course, this can be done by collecting and presenting personalized news feeds.
-But a far simpler strategy is to simply allow readers to personalize their news alerts themselves, supporting high rates and bringing the reader back to your and content that interests them.
+Of course, this can be done by collecting data and presenting personalized news feeds.
+But a far simpler strategy is to simply allow readers to personalize their news alerts themselves, supporting high engagement rates and bringing the reader back to your app and content that interests them.

 The Washington Post personalized news alerts